iberatkaya/rnip/README.md

 # rnip
-An IP finder React Native app
+A React Native app that finds your IP and gives details about it